sludovicdelys/TIL/React/intro_react.md

 In the example above, the ternary operator (```?```) was used to add a condition on the left side (```this.state.xIsNext```), a value on the right side to return when the conditon is true (```'X'```).
 Then we add a colon ```:``` followed by a value to return if the condition is false (```'O'```).

 [Source: freeCodeCamp](https://www.freecodecamp.org/news/how-the-question-mark-works-in-javascript)

+### Picking a key

+> Keys tell React about the identity of each component, which allows React to maintain state between re-renders.
+If a component’s key changes, the component will be destroyed and re-created with a new state.

+**It’s strongly recommended that you assign proper keys whenever you build dynamic lists.
+If you don’t have an appropriate key, you may want to consider restructuring your data so that you do.**

+### Errors

+#### Error: error:0308010c:digital envelope routines::unsupported

+Got an error after lauching `npm install` & `npm start`

+🔍 While investigating I had to look out for :

+- ✅ A node.js version that is up to date => This is my current version : v18.15.0
+- 🐞 A `react-scripts` version that is up to date => It's the culprit, I did not have a 5+ version.

+I installed `react-scripts` because it was not present on my project at all.